 Help your employees find a mentor.
 A mentor is someone who can help guide the employee in their career path by acting as both a confidante and teacher.
 Mentors helping employees navigate your company’s culture, pursue skill-building opportunities, and encourage networking in and outside of your company.
 Mentorships can develop naturally between employees and their direct managers, but these connections can also happen cross-departmentally.
 Even if you don’t have a formal mentorship program, encourage your teams to find support where they need it from people they trust.

 Motivation is key to ensuring employees are willing to give their best effort and be productive on the job.
 Clearly though, not every person is motivated in the same manner.
 Consider a broad range of incentives that can speak to each employee’s “motivation language” to keep them knocking it out of the park!

 This can include everything from merit salary increases, promotions, stock awards or other tangible gifts given for high performance.
-Consider short-term awards too – smaller but still significant motivators that help keep momentum.
+Consider short-term awards too – smaller but still significant motivators that help keep momentum and show your appreciation.

 Regular pats on the back are always great, but you can take this to the next level.
 Try shout-outs in company forums like newsletters, town halls or social media.
 Ask your senior leadership team members or CEO to send a direct message to team members who go above and beyond.
 If your industry issues certifications at the completion of levels of service, make sure your employee is aware and is part of those ceremonies.